The consumer market has recently seen an increasing trend toward natural products, from food to personal care to baby products.

 Keeping track of so many chemicals and the various ways they’re listed just isn’t practical for a maxed-out mama brain!
 I’ve created this easy-to-read printable to help you quickly scan for some of the top offenders discussed in this post.

 It’s certainly not all-inclusive, but it will help you get on your way to analyzing ingredients and protecting your family from unnecessary exposures.
-Print off a few copies–I recommend one for your purse, one for your computer desk, and one for your husband.

 Will you be making any changes in your home or to your shopping list after reading this post?
 What surprised you the most?
 Share your thoughts in the comments below!